Skip to main content

 signingSecret: Utilize the generated secret key for your app.

-• DataSource: For data sources, please supply your VW application details, IP address, and access token.
-To generate an access token, utilize the VW application through UI.
+• DataSource: For data sources, please supply your IO application details, IP address, and access token.
+To generate an access token, utilize the IO application through UI.
 Navigate to Settings>API Token Management.

 3. Step 3: Upload and Save Configuration